Northern Highlands Regional High School: Athletics

 The football team won the NJSIAA North I Group III state sectional championship in 1978 and the North I Group IV title in 2019.
 Starting in 1965, Fred Conrad became the Northern Highlands Head football coach.
 After eight years, Conrad led Highlands to its first state final match.
 The Scotty Dogs ended up with Highlands' first playoff championship win in 1978, with a 6–0 win against Pascack Hills High School in the North I Group III championship game.
 Five years later, Conrad brought the Scotty Dogs to their second state championship.
 Three years later, the Scotty Dogs would face Indian Hills High School in the state, losing by a missed field goal.
 In 2019, the team beat Woodbridge High School by a score of 27–7 in the tournament finals to win the North I Group IV state sectional title, the program's second in 41 years.

 The field hockey team won the North I Group III state sectional championship in 1986, 1987, 1989–1991, 1993, 2013 and 2014; the team won the Group III state championship in 1986, defeating Central Regional High School in the tournament final.
 The team won the 2008 Bergen County Championship, its first since 2002.
 They were named by The Record as Team of the Year and were ranked #3 in the state.
 In 2010, the Northern Highlands Field Hockey team has become the second field hockey team in school history to win three consecutive Bergen County Championships, defeating Northern Valley Regional High School at Demarest by a score of 1–0 in 2008, and defeating Ramsey High School by 2–0 in 2009 and 3–2 in 2010.
 Northern Highlands had also won three consecutive titles from 1998 to 2000.

-The girls cross country team won the Group III state championship in 1991 and the Group II title in 1993.
+The girls' cross country team won the Group III state championship in 1991 and the Group II title in 1993.

-The men's track and field program were the league champions from 2002 to 2006.
+The boys' track and field program were the league champions from 2002 to 2006.
 The men's track team won the League, County and Sectional championships in 2006.

 The ice hockey team won the Public B state championship in 2018.
 The team won the NBIL regular season title and the inaugural NBIL Cup in 2007.
 The team won the Public B title in 2018 with a 1–0 win against Randolph High School.